Torstsol/TDT4100-GameProject/README.md

 The game features multiple maps/songs, difficulties and a Highscore.

 Disclamer:
-This whas created when our comprehension of Git was minimal, we had to rebase and the comments are complete trash.
+This whas created when our comprehension of Git was minimal, we had to rebase and the comments are lackluster.